xenocrat/sfnt2woff/README.md

 #### Return Values

-Returns a complete WOFF 2.0 file as a string of data.
+Returns a complete WOFF 2.0 file as a string of data, or `false` if there is no data to export.

 ### `woffc_export`